By Pension and Benefits Editorial Staff

-The U.S. Supreme Court held that government departments had the authority to provide exemptions from the regulatory contraceptive coverage requirements stemming from the Affordable Care Act (ACA) for employers with religious and conscientious objections.
-In a 7-2 decision, the high court found that the Departments of Health and Human Services (HHS), Labor, and the Treasury (Departments)—the departments that jointly administer the relevant ACA provision—had the authority to exempt certain employers who have religious and conscientious objections from the "agency-created mandate."
-The high court reversed and remanded the Third Circuit Court of Appeal’s ruling, with instructions to dissolve the nationwide preliminary injunction (Little Sisters of the Poor Saints Peter and Paul Home v.
-Pennsylvania, No. 19-431, July 8, 2020).
+The U.S. Supreme Court held that government departments had the authority to provide exemptions from the regulatory contraceptive coverage requirements stemming from the Patient Protection and Affordable Care Act (ACA) for employers with religious and conscientious objections.
+In a 7-2 decision, the High Court found that the Departments of Health and Human Services (HHS), Labor, and the Treasury (Departments)—the Departments that jointly administer the relevant ACA provision—had the authority to exempt certain employers who have religious and conscientious objections from the "agency-created mandate."
+The High Court reversed and remanded the Third Circuit U.S. Court of Appeal’s ruling, with instructions to dissolve the nationwide preliminary injunction.

 Background on contraception coverage, regulations.
-The ACA’s contraception coverage mandate initially allowed for exemptions on religious grounds for houses of worship, while religiously a liated nonprofits (and eventually, closely held for-profits) were able to use an accommodation allowing them to opt out of providing and paying for contraception coverage as generally required by the ACA.
+The ACA’s contraception coverage mandate initially allowed for exemptions on religious grounds for houses of worship, while religiously affiliated nonprofits (and eventually, closely held for-profits) were able to use an accommodation allowing them to opt out of providing and paying for contraception coverage as generally required by the ACA.
 Lawsuits and regulations followed.
-In 2017, government departments promulgated two interim final rules (finalized in 2018) that expanded the religious exemptions authorizing employers with religious or moral objections to limit employees’ access to health insurance coverage for contraception (See Contraception coverage exemptions extended for objecting employers on religious, moral grounds, October 11, 2017), and lawsuits followed.
+In 2017, the Departments promulgated two interim final rules (finalized in 2018) that expanded the religious exemptions authorizing employers with religious or moral objections to limit employees’ access to health insurance coverage for contraception, and lawsuits followed.

 Third Circuit decision, appeal.
 In 2019, the Third Circuit court held that Pennsylvania and New Jersey were likely to succeed in proving that the government departments did not follow the Administrative Procedure Act (APA) and that the regulations allowing for the exemptions are not authorized under the ACA or required by the Religious Freedom Restoration Act (RFRA).
 The Third Circuit also affirmed the district court’s order preliminarily enjoining the rules’ enforcement nationwide.
 On October 1, 2019, the Little Sisters of the Poor Saints Peter and Paul Home filed a petition for writ of certiorari that was granted on January 17, 2019.
 On October 7, 2019, the Trump Administration also filed a petition for writ of certiorari with the U.S. Supreme Court that was granted on January 21, 2020.
 The two were consolidated.

 Supreme Court’s findings.
-The high court analyzed whether the final rules providing religious and moral exemptions to the contraceptive mandate were both substantively and procedurally invalid.
+The Court analyzed whether the final rules providing religious and moral exemptions to the contraceptive mandate were both substantively and procedurally invalid.

 - Statutory authority.
 First, the court reviewed if the Departments lacked statutory authority to promulgate the rules.
 The respondents argued that the ACA permits the Health Resources and Services Administration (HRSA), an agency of HHS, to only list the preventive care and screenings that health plans “shall . . . provide,” not to exempt entities from covering identified services.
 The court disagreed, stating, “Because that asserted limitation is found nowhere in the statute, we agree with the Departments.”
 The court also noted that Congress could have limited HRSA’s discretion in many ways, but it did not.
 The court added, “Under a plain reading of the statute, then, we conclude that the ACA gives HRSA broad discretion to define preventive care and screenings and to create the religious and moral exemptions.”